 This presentation contains certain forward-looking statements within the meaning of the federal securities laws.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "expect," "would," "project," "plan," "potentially," "illustrative," "indicative," and similar expressions and variations thereof are intended to identify forward-looking statements, but are not the exclusive means of identifying such statements.
-All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including but not limited, to those statements around: our ability to achieve certain milestones around, and realize the potential benefits of, the development, manufacturing, scaling, and commercialization of the Aurora Driver, related services and technology, including relationships and anticipated benefits with partners and customers, and on the timeframe we expect or at all; the safety benefits of our technology and product; the market opportunity, utilization rates and profitability of our products and services, including the serviceable addressable market for the Aurora Driver; our business model and aspects of our commercial operations following commercial launch; the potential savings and opportunities our products and services may offer current and future customers, including the anticipated unit economics of driver as a service, the associated expected gross profit and long-term gross margin and positive free cash flow; the regulatory environment for the Aurora Driver; and our expected cash runway.
-These statements are based on management's current assumptions and are neither promises nor quarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including but not limited, to those statements around: our ability to achieve certain milestones around, and realize the potential benefits of, the development, manufacturing, scaling (including, but not limited to, the opening of new lanes and the number of driverless trucks to be deployed), and commercialization of the Aurora Driver, related services and technology, including relationships and anticipated benefits with partners and customers, and on the timeframe we expect or at all; the safety benefits of our technology and product; the market opportunity, utilization rates and profitability of our products and services, including the serviceable addressable market for the Aurora Driver; the efficiency of our validation process; our business model and aspects of our commercial operations following commercial launch; the potential savings and opportunities our products and services may offer current and future customers, including the anticipated unit economics of driver as a service, the associated expected gross profit and long-term gross margin; the regulatory environment for our business; and our expected cash runway.
+These statements are based on management's current assumptions and are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 In addition, statements that "we believe" and similar statements reflect management's beliefs and opinions on the relevant subject.
 These statements are based upon information known to us as of the date of this presentation, and although we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted a thorough inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and you are cautioned not to unduly rely upon these statements.
 For factors that could cause actual results to differ materially from the forward-looking statements in this presentation, please see the risks and uncertainties identified under the heading "Risk Factors" section of Aurora Innovation, Inc.'s ("Aurora") Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 15, 2024, as amended by the Form 10-K/A filed with the SEC on May 24, 2024, and other documents filed by Aurora from time to time with the SEC, which are accessible on the SEC website at www.sec.gov.
-Additional information will also be set forth in our Quarterly Report on Form 10-Q for the guarter ended June 30, 2024.
+Additional information will also be set forth in our Quarterly Report on Form 10-Q for the guarter ended September 30, 2024.
 All forward-looking statements reflect our beliefs and assumptions only as of the date of this presentation.
 Aurora undertakes no obligation to update forward-looking statements to reflect future events or circumstances.